 - With a pastry brush, brush a little water on the ½ inch of dough that was left dry and begin loosely rolling the opposite side towards the edge you just wet, ending with seam side down.

 - With a knife cut the dough in half and in half again.
 Then cut each piece into thirds so you end up with twelve pieces.

-- Arrange cut side up in a greased 13×9-inch glass baking dish.
+- Arrange cut side up in the prepared baking dish.

-- Spray the top of rolls with pan spray and place a sheet of plastic wrap over the top.
+- Spray the top of rolls with pan spray and place a sheet of plastic wrap and a kitchen towel over the top.
 Let rest for about one hour in a warm place until doubled in size.

 - Preheat oven to 375 degrees.